 UA Career Services is the most up-to-date source for information on internships available to students.
 They can also help critique your resume, hone your interview skills, and more.
-Internships are a great way to gain work-related experience prior to graduation, and in some cases, they have led to offers of permanent jobs for our students after they graduate.
+Internships are a great way to gain work-related experience prior to graduation, earn some money, and in some cases, they have led to offers of permanent jobs for our students after they graduate.

 Semester programs away from the UA